Double amputee shares artwork, inspires Williamsburg community

 WILLIAMSBURG, Va. - Chuck Dickerson isn't a stranger to overcoming obstacles.

-When he was 21-years-old, he lost both of his arms in an electrical accident.
+When he was 21 years old, he lost both of his arms in an electrical accident.
 He spent months in a coma and even defied death after complications during surgery.

 As a single father, life up to this point hasn't always been easy.
 One thing that helped him persevere during difficult times was his love of art.